b-cubed-eu/impIndicator/README.md

 #> # ℹ 1 more variable: obs <dbl>
 ```

-## EICAT data
+## EICAT assessment data

+The Environmental Impact Classification for Alien Taxa (EICAT)
+assessment data is the reported impact of alien taxa based on EICAT
+method which is the IUCN standard.
+An assessed alien taxa with adequate
+data is classified into massive, major, moderate, minor , or minimal
+concern.
 An example of an EICAT data is:

 ``` r
 # view EICAT data